It used to be that you could just vomit out your thoughts to paper (or keyboard) and people cared about you (or your thoughts) enough to read it.

 The best example that we have on this blog about busting through myths is our article on how much bloggers make.

 There is a common misconception that bloggers don’t make much… Or a common perception that they don’t make enough to earn a full-time income.
+A lot of people believe that bloggers are just running their blog as a side project or hobby rather than as a full-time business.

 Okay, that’s it for our article on blog post ideas and topics!